akshaykjsr/kubeflow-pocs/kflow-python-param-pass/README.md

 ---

 ## **🚀 1.
 Prerequisites**

 Before running the pipeline, ensure your system has the following installed:

-Note:
+**Note:**
-    1- this poc has been done on ubuntu os
+1. This POC has been done on Ubuntu OS.
-    2- make sure docker have user added or else would need to sudo for every command even "docker ps" 3- kubeflow versions are going to get mismatched if tried on virtual python env, so avoid for this poc 4- make sure the docker login is already done and after doing "minikube ssh" also docker pull for the image is going to happen
+2. Make sure Docker has your user added; otherwise, you'll need to use `sudo` for every command (even for `docker ps`).
+3. Kubeflow versions might mismatch if tried on a virtual Python environment, so avoid that for this POC.
+4. Ensure the Docker login is already done; after executing `minikube ssh`, Docker will pull the necessary image.
-    5- give it at least 20 mins during kubeflow installation for pods to start running and then then only move ahead
+5. Allow at least 20 minutes during the Kubeflow installation for pods to start running before proceeding.

 ### **🔹 System Dependencies**
 ```bash